rickhenderson/portfolio/README.md

 If you are interested in my cybersecurity work, you can also look at my repo of [real-world cybersecurity information](https://github.com/rickhenderson/real-world-cybersecurity).

-I also taught courses computer concepts and applications and VBA Programming in Excel at Wilfrid Laurier University for over 20 years.
+I also taught courses on computer concepts and applications and VBA Programming in Excel at Wilfrid Laurier University for over 20 years.

 ## Sections